rwb27/igor-pro/README.md

 ### Newport LTA-HA and NanoPZ actuators ###
 >#### Current Information ####
 >**Status**: working with some bugs.
 Left/right motion keeps crashing.
 Needs a fix.
 Manual control working until then.
+Problem is with GetPos.

 #### Notes ####
 - Requires VISA